Japanese military helicopter crashes in sea with 10 on board - KTVZ

 Gen. Yasunori Morishita, chief of staff of Japan’s Ground Self-Defense Force (GSDF), said searchers had found what appeared to be parts of the the UH-60JA helicopter in the sea and are continuing to scan the ocean for survivors.

-If no survivors are found, the crash would be Japan’s deadliest military aviation accident since 1995, according to a database maintained by the Aviation Safety Network.
+If no survivors are found, the crash would be Japan’s deadliest military aviation accident since 1995, Japan’s Defense Ministry said.

 The missing troops include two pilots, two mechanics and six passengers, among them Lt.
 Gen. Yuichi Sakamoto, a senior GSDF commander, Morishita said.